oleonort/angular-samole-project/README.md

 ## angular-test-project

-This is to train in AngularJS
+This is AngularJS 1.X test project

 ## To start